roniepaolo/kafka-platform/README.md

 # Kafka Cluster 3.3.x in KRaft Mode

-This project is a deployment of a Kafka Cluster, Kafka Connect and Schema Registry using Terraform and Ansible.
+This project is a deployment of a Kafka Cluster, Kafka Connect and Schema Registry using Terraform, Ansible and Docker.

 ## Features